Compiled by Ron Rowe...Not so long ago, in a galaxy not so far away...

 USCINCSPACE's vision seeks to revolutionize surface and air

-surveillance, missile defense, and Force Application from the ultimate
+surveillance, missile defense, and Force Application from the

 "high ground."
-Its abilities will be even more dramatic than that of
+Its abilities will be even more dramatic

 military aircraft decades ago.
 The past margin of safety for our